-Syphilis is a bacterial infection that can spread via sexual activities.
+It is a bacterial infection that can spread via sexual activities.
 Syphilis is causing bacteria known as Treponema pallidum.
 Syphilis is considered an “imitate disease” as it mimics several diseases; for this reason, it can be challenging to diagnose.

 Symptoms may vary depending on a patient’s exposure to infection.
-Some show symptoms like syphilis chancre or nose syphilis, syphilis rashes specifically on genital parts, etc, but others have no symptoms.
+Some show signs like syphilis chancre or nose syphilis, syphilis rashes specifically on genital parts, but others have no symptoms.
 A timely diagnosis of Syphilis is crucial.
 If left untreated for an extended period, Syphilis can cause significant damage to the heart and brain, and other body systems.

 Four stages of Syphilis

 In Syphilis diagnosis, it’s essential to recognize the stages and progression of the disease.
 Likewise, for other STIs, the syphilis symptoms vary with the passage of the stage.